sedostheatre/sedos.co.uk/input/venues/bhg.md

 Please contact us in advance of your visit on admin@sedos.co.uk if you have accessibility needs.

 ![](/assets/image00010.jpeg "Sedos' 2019 weekend musical of Hairspray at BHG")

+*Sedos' 2019 weekend musical of Hairspray at BHG*